Who they are

 Someone who only wants data and will create their own datasets and customise their own geography boundaries.
 Data from ONS are frequently used in conjunction with data from other government departments.
 They may be expert at what they do with statistics, but can be less expert at looking for base data.

-There isn’t the urgency we see from the expert analyst.
-They don’t tend to use written publications.
+There is not the urgency we see from the expert analyst.
+They do not tend to use written publications.

 Likely to say